 - Crane & Rigging Training: The Crosby Group, Fundamentals of Rigging, Rigging Trainer Development; Mobile Crane Safety, Crane Institute of America; Mobile Crane Inspector, Crane Institute of America; Managing Crane Safety, Crane Institute of America; Understanding OSHA's New Crane Regulations, Crane Institute of America; Rigger Safety Training, Equipment Training Solutions; Rigging Equipment Inspector, Crane Institute of America; Master Rigger, Industrial Training International; Accident Investigation, Industrial Training International.

-- Fundamentals of Rigging Engineering - Industrial Training International: RE-120 - Cranes and Derricks Engineering, Installation, and Planning; RE-130; Rigging, Equipment and Applications: RE-140 – Alternative Load Handling Equipment Engineering and Applications; RE-150 - Lift Planning Procedure, Considerations and Execution; RE-160 - Specialized Transport: Planning & Engineering Considerations; RE-170 - Standards & Regulations for Load Handling Equipment
+- Fundamentals of Rigging Engineering - Industrial Training International: RE-120 - Crane & Derrick Engineering: Installation & Planning; RE-130 - Rigging & Load Handling Equipment: Engineering & Applications; RE-140 – Alternative Load Handling Equipment: Engineering & Applications; RE-150 - Lift Planning Procedure: Considerations & Execution; RE-160 - Specialized Transport: Planning & Engineering Considerations; RE-170 - Standards & Regulations for Load Handling Equipment

 - Eagle Scout